Modal Verification Patterns for Systems Software: Contingency Decomposition of a System

 Table \ref{table:decomposition} gives additional examples of systems and their corresponding resource elements and contexts where these elements reside, though none of the work in that table analyzes itself according to the structure we are giving.

-Except for Post-Crash-Modality, one can think of the resource contexts in the first column in Table \ref{table:decomposition} as containers for the corresponding resource elements in the second column.
+Except for the Post-Crash-Modality, one can think of the resource contexts in the first column in Table \ref{table:decomposition} as containers for the corresponding resource elements in the second column. \paragraph{Stack Regions} When reasoning about stack frame contents, the resource element would be a stack-memory points-to assertion ( $\fbox{n} \; \ell \mapsto v$) indicating that a certain offset into stack region $n$ holds value $v$.
+The regions (frames) themselves are the contexts.

-\paragraph{Stack Regions} When reasoning about stack frame contents, the resource element would be a stack-memory points-to assertion ( $\fbox{n} \; \ell \mapsto v$) indicating that a certain offset into stack region $n$ holds value $v$. \paragraph{Virtual Memory} For virtual memory management, a \textit{virtual-points-to} ownership assertion pairing a virtual address ($\ell$) with data ($v$) in an address space is natural.
-A process's address space with the root address \textsf{r} is an abstraction that is treated as a container for virtual address mappings, $\ell \mapsto v$;
+\paragraph{Virtual Memory} For virtual memory management, a \textit{virtual-points-to}, $\ell \mapsto v$, is an ownership assertion pairing a virtual address ($\ell$) with data ($v$) in an address space, which is a resource context for virtual address mappings, $\ell \mapsto v$, and uniquely identified with a root address.
+Logically, specifying an address space switch ~\cite{kuru2025modalabstractionsvirtualizingmemory} from the address space with the root address $r2$ to the one with the root address $r1$